Diffblue-benchmarks/DesignPatterns/README.md

 - This is pretty similar to the previous one: again you'll find a Client module in each package, that you need to execute in order to see live the behavior of the pattern

+## Techs 'n Tools

+For this project the following programming languages, IDEs and tools have been used:
+- Java 8
+- Python 2.7.10
+- Eclipse Neon (JavaEE)
+- PyDev plugin for Eclipse
+- SonarQube

 **Have fun**